Tigers vs. Yankees Player Props Betting Odds

-Oddsmakers have set player props for Gleyber Torres, Spencer Torkelson and others when the New York Yankees host the Detroit Tigers at Yankee Stadium on Tuesday at 7:05 PM ET.
+Those looking to place a player prop bet can find odds for Gleyber Torres, Spencer Torkelson and others in the New York Yankees-Detroit Tigers matchup at Yankee Stadium on Wednesday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!